-Our last couple days in Bulgaria after a two week trip were relaxing and inexpensive, which is just what we needed.
+Our last couple of days in Bulgaria after a two-week trip were relaxing and inexpensive, which is just what we needed.

 Travel in the Balkans is definitely an adventure.
 I think it requires more resourcefulness and patience than travel in the rest of Europe, and you would do well to learn the Cyrillic Alphabet before you go if you can.

 See my Tips for Traveling in the Balkans for more information about that area if you are heading there and happy travels!